vasilakisfil/Introspected-REST/README.md

 >

 To our knowledge, reactive negotiation hasn't been analyzed, used or suggested before.
-Here, apart from `Link` relation header, we also suggest an alternative implementation to solve this issue, through the `HTTP OPTIONS` method.
+Here, apart from `Link` relation header, we also suggest two more alternative implementation to solve this issue and we will let the community to choose what is the more appropriate solution.

 #### 10.4.1 The HTTP OPTIONS method